Deck the halls with... hellebores

 Indigenous to Mexico and Central America, this red-leafed beauty usually makes it through Christmas but, by the new year, is often consigned to the bin along with leftover turkey and unwanted gifts.
 Once this tender plant’s splash of color fades, it’s as welcome as the pair of socks from a distant aunt.

-Syngenta stopped producing poinsettias a couple of years ago, preferring to concentrate on sustainable Christmas plants that are suitable for both home and garden.
+Syngenta stopped producing poinsettias three years ago, preferring to concentrate on sustainable Christmas plants that are suitable for both home and garden.
 The star of the show is the ‘Christmas Carol’, guaranteed to brighten up the dreariest day with its shining white flowers and strong dark green leaves.

 Christmas Carol hellebores are a sustainable holiday plant that are suitable for both home and garden.